Orthodox Wedding Sacrament

 Traditions and RitualsThe Orthodox wedding is part of the Sacrament of Holy Matrimony, one of the seven sacred mysteries of the Eastern Orthodox Church.
 It is the first Divine blessing God bestowed on human beings after their creation.
 Matrimony blessed in the Church is not simply a secular or social event.
 It is a Sacrament in which the husband and wife receive God's grace and become sanctified agents of God's purpose in the marriage.
 The unity of the couple into one flesh is achieved by the work of the Holy Spirit.

 The CrowningThe crowning follows similarly as the betrothal.
 The priest holds the crowns as he did the rings, alternatively exchanging them on the couples foreheads, always blessing in the shape of the cross, as he declares the marriage.
-The bride and groom are crowned as the king and queen of their household to rule with wisdom, justice and integrity which are duties they pledge to God.
-The koumbaro comes forth once more to exchange the crowns on top of the couples head three times, as his arms are crossed.
+The bride and groom are crowned, as the king and queen of their household to rule with wisdom, justice and integrity which are duties they pledge to God.
+The koumbaro comes forth once more to exchange the crowns on top of the couples head three times, as his or her arms are crossed.
 The couple is left wearing the crowns which are connected with ribbon again, symbolizing their unity.

 Sharing the Common CupHoly scriptures and the Lord's prayer are recited with the blessing of the common cup of wine.
 Both the bride and groom sip wine from this shared cup, three times each.
 The common cup symbolizes the common life which they will both share.
 This part of the sacrament is also reminiscent of the first miracle of Christ in Cana.
 As Christ changed the water into wine, so the power of the Sacrament changes the spouses from two to one.